lvendrame/fosk/README.md

 serde_json = "1"
 ```

-If `fosk` is published to crates.io, replace the path with the published
-version.

 ## Quick example (use `Db` + `Db::create`)

 This example follows the pattern used in the repository tests: create a